idontwannarock/demo-ampos-restaurant/README.md

 ## Documentation

-After application and mysql are up and running, you can find Swagger documentation in below link for more details of apis and models.
+After application and mysql are up and running, you can find live Swagger tester and documentation in below link for more details of apis and models.

 [Swagger Documentation](http://localhost:9000/swagger-ui.html)